Steven Pruitt: Interviews

 Pruitt was featured on CBS This Morning in January 2019.
 In the interview, Pruitt described the first article he worked on about Francisco, as well as his commitment to help boost Wikipedia's coverage of notable women.

-Pruitt's focus on women artists, composers, and historical figures reflects his interest in shedding light on lesser-known and often overlooked subjects.
+Pruitt's focus on female artists, composers, and historical figures reflects his interest in shedding light on lesser-known and often overlooked subjects.
 He has actively contributed to addressing the gender gap on Wikipedia, recognizing that the representation of biographical articles about women has seen growth, from around 14% to the current figure of nearly 18%, due in part to his efforts and the creation of initiatives such as the Women in Red project.
 He mentioned this in one of his interviews.
+In 2026, Pruitt was the subject of an exposé by The New Yorker.

 Personal life

-Pruitt's non-Wikipedia-related interests include the Capitol Hill Chorale, in which he sings.
-He is a fan of opera, which started from his parents' inculcation at an early age and provided inspiration for his Wikipedia username "Ser Amantio di Nicolao" — after a minor character in the 1918 Puccini opera Gianni Schicchi.
+Pruitt's non–Wikipedia-related interests include the Capitol Hill Chorale, in which he sings.
+He is a fan of opera, which started from his parents' inculcation at an early age and provided inspiration for his Wikipedia username "Ser Amantio di Nicolao"—after a minor character in the 1918 Puccini opera Gianni Schicchi.
 Pruitt is also a fan of classical music.
-As of 2018, he is single and lives with his parents as their caregiver due to the high costs of housing in the Washington, D.C., area.
+As of 2026, he lives in Alexandria, Virginia with his mother, due to the high costs of housing in the Washington, D.C., area.